-Composites based on ER wave signals alone (Fig. 2) show lower amplitude geopotential height and OLR anomalies than the corresponding MJO composites shown in figure 1.
-Geopotential height anomaly amplitudes almost never exceed a ±20 m threshold for contouring on each of the four panels, suggesting that, although the composite anomaly fields are statistically significant, assessing ER waves separately from the MJO yields less information about the extratropical circulation than when assessed relative to the MJO.
+Composites based only on ER wave signals (Fig. 2) show lower amplitude geopotential anomalies height and OLR than the corresponding MJO composites shown in figure Geopotential height anomaly amplitudes 1. almost never exceed a 20 m threshold for contouring on each of the four panels, suggesting that, although the composite anomaly fields are statistically significant, assessing ER waves separately from the MJO yields less information about the extratropical circulation than assessing these events relative to the MJO.